 - Hair sample from the back of the child’s head to measure a hormone called ‘cortisol’.
-Being born smaller than anticipated can cause stress, and increased production of cortisol (a stress hormone).
+Being born smaller than anticipated can cause stress and increased production of the stress hormone cortisol.
 It is thought that chronic production of cortisol may predispose us to medical conditions such as diabetes, high blood pressure and heart attacks.

-- Completion of a maternal questionnaire about her background, emotional well-being and how her baby is fed.
-For example, she will be asked if her child feeds from her breast, a bottle, or a cup.
+- Completion of a maternal questionnaire about the mother's background, emotional well-being and how her baby is fed.
+For example, if her child fed from her breast, a bottle, or a cup.

-** In the event that the child is not able to attend the Study Visit or the basic body measurements are not obtained at the Study Visit and a repeat visit is not possible, the local CHIPS-Child Team will attempt to obtain the measurements from the child’s medical records (please see 'Limited Participation' below).
+** In the event that the child was not able to attend the Study Visit or the basic body measurements were not obtained at the Study Visit and a repeat visit was not possible, the local CHIPS-Child Team attempted to obtain the measurements from the child’s medical records (please see 'Limited Participation' below).

-At (or after) the 12 month Study Visit, the local CHIPS-Child Team will give (or send) the child a birthday card, CHIPS-Child Measurement Postcard, CHIPS-Child Measuring Tape, and a CHIPS-Child wall growth chart.
-From the child’s second birthday (based on corrected post-gestational age), the child's height, weight and waist circumference will be recorded annually by the parents on a CHIPS-Child Measurement Postcard that will be mailed to them for this purpose; the parents will then send back the Postcard to the local CHIPS-Child Team which will also maintain contact with the family at two additional times during the year.
-Postcards will be mailed to families annually and contact will be maintained throughout years 3-5 (as in year 2) to confirm the family’s contact details.
+At (or after) the 12 month Study Visit, the local CHIPS-Child Team gave (or sent) the child a birthday card, CHIPS-Child Measurement Postcard, CHIPS-Child Measuring Tape, and a CHIPS-Child wall growth chart.
+From the child’s second birthday (based on corrected post-gestational age), the child's height, weight and waist circumference were to have been recorded annually by the parents on a CHIPS-Child Measurement Postcard that was mailed to them for this purpose; the parents then sent back the Postcard to the local CHIPS-Child Team (which also maintained contact with the family at two additional times during the year).
+Postcards were mailed to families annually and contact was maintained throughout years 3-5 (as in year 2) in order to confirm the family’s contact details.

 What limited participation involves

-For CHIPS mothers who either do not wish to attend, or are not able to attend the Study Visit, LIMITED PARTICIPATION Is a possibility.
-This includes consent to contact the child’s physician to obtain the basic body measurements taken in the doctor’s office as close as possible to 12m corrected post-gestational age.
-Parents will be sent the CHIPS-Child wall growth chart, Measuring tape, and Measurement Postcard on which they will records the child’s height, weight and waist circumference; they will then return the Postcard to the local CHIPS-Child Team which will also maintain contact with the family at two additional times during the year.
-Pre-stamped and addressed Measurement Postcards will be mailed to families annually and contact will be maintained throughout years 3-5 (as in year 2) to confirm the family’s contact details.
+For CHIPS mothers who either did not wish to attend, or were not able to attend the Study Visit, LIMITED PARTICIPATION was a possibility.
+This included consent to contact the child’s physician to obtain the basic body measurements taken in the doctor’s office as close as possible to 12m corrected post-gestational age.
+Parents were sent the CHIPS-Child wall growth chart, Measuring tape, and Measurement Postcard on which they were to record the child’s height, weight and waist circumference; they then returned the Postcard to the local CHIPS-Child Team (which also maintained contact with the family at two additional times during the year).
+Pre-stamped and addressed Measurement Postcards were mailed to families annually, and contact was maintained throughout years 3-5 (as in year 2) in order to confirm the family’s contact details.